- Lot of Claims, Little Evidence

 Note that “change management” in this sense refers to organizational change, not to managing change within projects.

-Although there is some overlap with other systems, most of the FuSca steps form a large subset of what needs to be done, but only if you choose FuSca as your system.
-If you do, think of those steps as tactical-level changes within the context of your overall transformation project, mostly made via user stories in Epic 10.
+The FuSca step sets form a subset of what needs to be done if you choose FuSca as your system.
+If you do, think of those steps as operational changes within your overall transformation project, mostly made via user stories in Epic 10.

 Resistance to change (RTC) is a key factor in OC failures.
 It can come from any person in or related to your organization, and for a large number of reasons.
 Two researchers concluded that while “formulating” a change, these sources include: